Ooonana/Debian_kindle/README.md

 Tested only on Kindle PW4

 There are many bugs; expect crashes and display glitches even in apt install command.
 Consider asking ChatGPT if error occurs.
-(expected errors: dpkg related errors)
+(Known errors: dpkg related errors)
 If your kindle is bricked or shows error 2 or dosent boot, use ssh to recover